AAP Wraparound Services

 APs are responsible for:

 Note: The wrap rate must not exceed the non-federal Wraparound Services rate.
 The Fiscal Year 2024/2025 non-federal Wraparound Services rate is $17,033.
 Also, the total negotiated AAP rate covers the costs of wrap services specifically for the child/youth and may not be used for any other purpose.
-Furthermore, the rate may not be transferred to the provider’s accounts to fund services for other children or other provider services to the child/youth or parents.
+Furthermore, the rate may not be transferred to the provider’s accounts to fund services for other children or other provider services for the child/youth or parents.

 • Establishing an agreement and payment amount with the service provider.
 Counties are no longer responsible for entering into contracts or agreements with wrap providers.
 However, the county must approve the provider.
 The AP must also provide (to the Post-Adoptions Social Worker) all documentation from the chosen service provider and a contact for that provider.